DevRichan/PF-4-Final-Project-Purwadhika-House-Price-In-Beijing/README.md

 8 |   Random Forest Regressor with Parameter II |   124.3104488455155|
 9 |   Random Forest Regressor with Parameter III |   125.18869710930282|

+The Random Forest Regressor with Parameter II has the lowest RMSE value compared to other models.
+It can be seen that the regplot graph shows pretty good results, but this model cannot be said to be optimal.
+Therefore, I suggest doing model training by adding parameters to the hyperparameter tuning and trying to use another model.

+Details of model training (Random Forest with Parameter II):
+Amount of data: 316448
+Training data: 90%
+Test Data: 10%
+Algorithm: Random Forest Regressor
+Standardized Value: Robust Scaller
+The training method used: GridSearch CV
+Best parameters: {'max_depth': None, 'min_samples_leaf': 5, 'min_samples_split': 6, 'n_estimators': 120}

 ### Dashboard :